minveertig/EMPywer/README.md

 EMPywer
 =======

-Simulating congested electricity networks using financial transmission rights.
+Finding Nash equilibria in congested electricity networks using financial transmission rights.

+Master thesis project @ TU Delft, feb-june 2014.

 Strongly WIP, only warrants given are of confusion and inefficient coding.
+Prepare for global functions in class functions, inefficient loops, and more.

+Required:
+cvxpy
+lrs-nash